SangamNaik/SocialMedia-MERN-Project/README.md

 # socialmedia
-This is a social media web app made using MERN Stack
+This is a Social Media Web App made using MERN Stack

-Deployed on Heroku
+# Deployed on Heroku
 Demo ---> https://social-media-app--mern-project.herokuapp.com/